lagotto/lagotto/docs/Setup.md

 ### Adding metrics in development

 Metrics are added by calling external APIs in the background, using the [delayed_job](https://github.com/collectiveidea/delayed_job) queuing system.
 The results are stored in CouchDB.
 When we have to update the metrics for an article (determined by the staleness interval), a job is added to the background queue for that source.
 A delayed_job worker will then process this job in the background.
-We have to set up a queue and at least one worker for every source.
+We need to run at least one delayed_job to do this.

 In development mode this is done with `foreman`, using the configuration in `Procfile`: